Buto/bitfield-functor/README.md

 1. functors for a GPIO register that is part of a custom design (e.g., a custom controller board);  and
 2. functors for the registers of an off-the-shelf IC (e.g., NEED_IC_ID)
+## Regarding this example's GPIO register
+This GPIO register controls:
+1. two solenoids, each of which operate a valve on a vaccum line; and
+2. a lamp's brightness.

+The audence should assume the necessary external circuitry is implemented.
+For example:
+1. Assume that the bits associated with controlling the vaccum solenoids are connected to circuity (relay drivers, most likely) suitable for controlling power to a solenoid's coil.
+2. Assume that the bits associated with controlling the lights are connected to a DAC, followed by suitable power control circuitry for modulating the power applied to the lamp.
+3. Assume that the lamp's illumination is exactly proportional to power applied (which cannot be expected with incandescent lamps.)
 ## Regarding the template for the GPIO register

 The irony of using a template to operate on a GPIO register hardwired to a custom design can be summed up in two points:

 1. The point of templates is to facilitate generic programming;